Vicente Gonzalez (American politician)

-Vicente Gonzalez Jr. (/vᵻˈsɛnteɪ/; born September 4, 1967) is an American lawyer and politician serving as the U.S. representative for Texas's 34th congressional district since 2023.
+Vicente Gonzalez Jr. (/vᵻˈsɛnteɪ/; born September 4, 1967) is an American lawyer and politician who has served as the U.S. representative for Texas's 34th congressional district since 2023.
 A member of the Democratic Party, he previously represented Texas's 15th congressional district from 2017 to 2023.
-Gonzalez's South Texas district stretches from the Mexican border in Brownsville to Corpus Christi along the Gulf Coast.
-Considered a conservative Democrat, Gonzalez serves as the co-chair of the Blue Dog Coalition.
+His South Texas district extends along the Gulf Coast from Brownsville, on the Mexican border, to Corpus Christi.

+Born in Corpus Christi, Texas, Gonzalez earned a Juris Doctor from Texas Wesleyan University School of Law and established a private law practice.
+He was first elected to Congress in 2016 following the retirement of longtime representative Rubén Hinojosa.
+After redistricting based on the 2020 census, he ran in the newly configured 34th district and defeated Republican nominee Mayra Flores in 2022.

+Gonzalez is considered a conservative Democrat and serves as co-chair of the Blue Dog Coalition.
+During his tenure in Congress, he has participated in bipartisan negotiations and has, on several occasions, voted with Republicans on legislation, including firearms and transgender-related policies.

 Early life and education

 Gonzalez was born on September 4, 1967, in Corpus Christi, Texas.
 His father was a merchant seaman who served in the Korean War.
 His mother was born and raised in Mexico.
 He went to Roman Catholic School in Corpus Christi for part of his childhood.
 In his junior year, he dropped out of high school but later earned his high school equivalency (GED) certificate in 1985.

 Gonzalez afterwards enrolled at Del Mar College, obtaining an associate degree in banking and finance in 1990.
 He continued his education at Embry–Riddle Aeronautical University on the Corpus Christi Naval Air Station, where he earned a Bachelor of Science degree in aviation business administration in 1992.

 In 1996, Gonzalez received a Juris Doctor from the Texas Wesleyan University School of Law.
 During law school, Gonzalez interned for Congressman Solomon P. Ortiz.
 The following year, he established his law practice, V. Gonzalez & Associates.